silverton-io/buz-docs/blog/contract-powered-platform/index.md

 I'm going to go out on a limb and just say it -> schemas are the nucleus of sustainable data platforms.

-Schematizing data before it's generated is often initially discarded and seen as [unnecessary overhead](https://twitter.com/Mike_Kaminsky/status/1573430588958445569) or a productivity drain.
-And the idea is often nixed in favor of the eventual chaos arbitrary json creates.
+Schematizing data upfront is often initially discarded and seen as [unnecessary overhead](https://twitter.com/Mike_Kaminsky/status/1573430588958445569) or a productivity drain.
+The idea is nixed in favor of the eventual chaos arbitrary json creates.
 But who cares about our hypothetical future selves - it's our current selves that matter.
 Let's dig in for the sake of science.

 ### Schemas empower the "producer" <-> "consumer" relationship